 Ecological Risk Assessments (ERA) are performed to evaluate the likelihood of adverse ecological effects occurring as a result of exposure to physical or chemical stressors.
 These stressors are defined as any biological, physical, or chemical factor that causes adverse responses in the environment.
 An ERA evaluates any potential harm that human activities have on living organisms within ecosystems.
 Within the framework of an Ecological Risk Assessment, scientific information is developed, organized, and presented so that it is relevant to environmental decisions.

 When are Ecological Risk Assessments Conducted?

 The framework for an ERA consists of three phases (problem formulation, analysis, and risk characterization).
-The analysis consists of characterizing both the exposure and the effects to the environment.
-USEPA outlines the following eight steps as part of the ERA process:
+The analysis consists of characterizing both the exposure and the effects on the environment.
+The U.S. Environmental Protection Agency (USEPA) outlines the following eight steps as part of the ERA process:

 - Screening Level – Problem Formulation and Ecological Effects Evaluation